openobserve/openobserve-docs/docs/guide/user-guide/concepts.md

 ## Organizations

-An organization is logical entity which groups various streams, users, functions in ZincObserve.
+An organization is logical entity which groups various streams, users, functions in OpenObserve.
 An organization can represent an enterprize, a department of an enterprize, or an application.
 All streams, users, functions, etc. are scoped to an organization.

 ## Streams

-A stream in ZincObserve is sequence of events (logs/metrics/traces) that share the same source, e.g. logs from a specific application or logs from an enterprize.
+A stream in OpenObserve is sequence of events (logs/metrics/traces) that share the same source, e.g. logs from a specific application or logs from an enterprize.

 ## Data Ingestion